-Pre-filtration improves the quality of the harvested rainwater and protects the pump (if one is included in the installation).
-Basic rainwater harvesting installations only incorporate a mesh at the top of the tank (underneath the lid) to keep out dust, leaves, mosquitoes etc. Additionally, you can incorporate a rain head (removes larger debris) and a first flush diverter (takes off initial dirty water for every rainfall, improving the quality of water).
+Basic rainwater harvesting installations only incorporate a mesh at the top of the tank (underneath the lid) to keep out dust, leaves, mosquitoes etc. Additionally you can incorporate a rain head/leaf eater (removes larger debris) and a first flush diverter (takes off initial dirty water for every rainfall, improving the quality of water).
 The more pre-filtration devices installed, the better the quality of the water.
 For more detail on our range available, click here.

 Mosquitoes love stagnant water, especially rainwater.
 The best way to keep them out of your tank is to ensure all connections are properly sealed.
 Mozzie Screens can be fitted to overflows and inlets that are not used as part of the installation to block entry for mosquitoes and other insects, while still allowing water to pass through.

-All JoJo tanks are lined with an FDA approved food-grade carbon black liner that prevents algae growth and ensures water stays fresher for longer.
+All JoJo tanks are lined with an FDA approved food-grade carbon black liner that prevents algae growth and protects the quality of stored water.
 A JoJo tank does not cause any damage to the water, the quality of the incoming water however may very well be an issue.
 Please remember that water collected from the roof of a building will not be clean.
 Should you need to drink the water in an emergency, it must be purified or boiled before it will be fit for human consumption.
 For irrigation purposes however, the water would be perfect.